sandeepbhardwaj/sandeepbhardwaj.github.io/_posts/2019-07-24-move-zeroes.md

 ## Key Takeaways

-- Start from the brute-force idea, then derive the optimized invariant.
+- keep non-zero values compacted at the front, then fill rest with zeros.
-- Use clean pointer/index boundaries to avoid off-by-one bugs.
+- maintain relative order of non-zero elements for stable output.
-- Validate against edge cases (empty input, single element, duplicates, extreme values).
+- in-place two-pointer compaction gives linear time and constant extra memory.